roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-08-09 ****** bysadkins116© As Beth finished her third drink, she slipped off into an uneasy sleep again filled with erotic dreams.
+As Beth finished her third drink, she slipped off into an uneasy sleep again filled with erotic dreams.
 Before she knew it, she heard the doorbell ring and jumped off the couch.
 Her head a little woozy from the alcohol and still in her thin robe.
 "Oh no Linda is here and I'm not ready," she said out loud.
 The knock was louder now and Beth knew she couldn't delay answering the door.
 She walked over and opened it to a surprised Linda Jenkins.

  "Oh I see you dressed for our meeting.
 Do you always greet guests almost naked?"
 Linda asked.